 Click for practical information on all Salcombe Ferries.

-Simon, the owner of Salcombe ferries, is a great ambassador for the town; humorous, knowledgeable, helpful and charming.
+Simon is a great ambassador for the town; humorous, knowledgeable, helpful and charming.
 Most of you will recognise him, so we have put a range of questions to him, including those from our followers on Instagram and Facebook.
 Read and enjoy!

 For how many years have you been running the ferry service and how did you come to run the business?